rickardzettervall/Notes/README.md

 - Switch between light / dark theme, icons / clickable backgrounds change accordingly.
 - Add tags to notes to allow user specific sorting.
 - Favoritize notes.
-- Take a photo and add it to Note.
+- Take a photo and add it to Note.</p>

 <h3><strong>Cloning</strong></h3>
 <p>If you are going to clone this repository, please note that in order for gradle to sync properly you either need to modify the keystore parameters or remove the line <code>signingConfig signingConfigs.config</code> in (buildTypes -> release) inside the app level build.gradle.</p>